Fitness Facts And Myths You Should Be Aware Of

 Some studies revealed the effects of sit-up exercises on abdominal fat and concluded that they could be damaging and problematic.

-Also, many studies have concluded that the assumption that sit-ups reduce belly fat is no more true than “flying pigs” based on that fact that they rarely activate the abdominal muscles during the actual exercise.
+Also, many studies have concluded that the assumption that sit-ups reduce belly fat is no truer than “flying pigs” based on that fact that they rarely activate the abdominal muscles during the actual exercise.

 3. Hanging and Seated back extension, side bends with or without weight